 server 1.rhel.pool.ntp.org iburst maxpoll 10

 Restart the chronyd service, using the following command:

 Verify the NTP configuration, using the following command:

 Output similar to the following will be displayed:

 Each server should be listed with details of the connection.

-Note: Depending on how far off the existing time on the node was, the NTP client will slowly bring the time in sync.
-Large time jumps can result in erratic application behavior, so it is recommended to allow the system to sync slowly.
+Note: Depending on how far off the existing time on the node was, the NTP client slowly brings the time in sync.
+Large time jumps can result in erratic application behavior, so allow the system to sync slowly.

 If the time is off by a significant factor and is preventing the node from operating properly (such as failing certificate verification), you can force an immediate synchronization using the following steps:

 Force an immediate synchronization, using the following command:

 #chronyc -a makestep